mhammond/pywin32/README.md

 You can install pywin32 via pip:
 > pip install pywin32

-However, you almost certainly need to execute:
+Note that if you want to use pywin32 for "system wide" features, such as registering COM objects or implementing Windows Services, then you must run the following command from an elevated command prompt:

 > python Scripts/pywin32_postinstall.py -install

-after installation, or you will see various ImportErrors importing core modules.

-Note that if you want to use pywin32 for "system wide" features, such as COM objects or Windows Services, then you must run the above command from an elevated command prompt.

 ## Building from source
 Building from source is extremely complicated due to the fact we support building